aws-samples/amazon-eks-fluent-logging-examples/examples/aggregator-to-amazon-elasticsearch/README.md

 ```
 kubectl apply -f sample-apps/nginx-fluentbit.yaml
 ```
-2. There is a file called [apache-fluentd.yaml](sample-apps/apache-fluentd.yaml) which simply creates a an Apache deployment and a service.
+2. There is a file called [apache-fluentd.yaml](sample-apps/apache-fluentd.yaml) which simply creates an Apache deployment and a service.
 The [fluentd.yaml](fluentd/fluentd.yaml) showcases how to specify a parser by specifying `<filter kube.var.log.containers.apache**>` in the ConfigMap.
 ```
 kubectl apply -f sample-apps/apache-fluentd.yaml
 ```